HankiDesign/agile-android-software-development-book/README.md

 * Clone the repository
 * Install the latest version of [AsciiDoctor](http://asciidoctor.org/).
 On Ubuntu : sudo apt-get install asciidoctor
+* You need ruby and bundler installed, see [Ruby Language website](https://www.ruby-lang.org/en/documentation/installation/) for installation instructions.
 * Get the dependencies needed: bundle install
 * To generate the Ebook in all formats: